ocean-onion/BDCraft-maybe/clean_docs/tokens.md

 - Must be placed within an existing market's radius to work

 #### Special Properties
-- Single-use item (consumed when placed)
+- Single-use item (consumed permanently when placed)
 - Cannot place if market has reached collector limit
 - Higher level markets allow more collector houses
 - Initial markets support up to 3 collectors
-- Upgraded markets can support up to 10 collectors
+- Upgraded markets can support up to 15 collectors (at level 5)
+- Cannot be retrieved once placed - placement is permanent
+- Cannot be transferred between players (soulbound item)

 ## Token Commands